Gauff outlasts Wozniacki to reach US Open quarter-finals

-NEW YORK : American teenager Coco Gauff ended Caroline Wozniacki's U.S. Open comeback with a 6-3 3-6 6-1 victory to reach the quarter-finals on Sunday.
+NEW YORK: American teenager Coco Gauff ended Caroline Wozniacki's US Open comeback with a 6-3 3-6 6-1 victory to reach the quarter-finals on Sunday (Sep 3).

 The Dane, who returned to Flushing Meadows for the first time since 2019 after coming out of retirement following the birth of her two children, kept sixth seed Gauff on her toes for two sets but in the end her lack of match practice caught up with her and she ran out of steam.